 Inspiring Leaders – Leicestershire

 Inspiring Leaders – Nottinghamshire

 Pickwick Learning Teaching School Alliance - Wiltshire

-Schools outside of these areas participating in the one-year programme will not benefit from additional funding, but will still receive all training free of charge.
+Schools outside of these areas participating in the one-year programme do not benefit from additional funding, but receive all training free of charge.

 Read more about funding in our FAQs.